keshav-off/vsd-internship/README.md

 ## Tasks

-**Task 1**: Compilation of C Program using GCC, SPIKE and RISC-V GCC Compile
+**Task 1**: From C to RISC-V: Compilation Flow and Optimization Analysis